 +The Coming Swarm, my book on activist distributed denial of service actions

-+The impact of large scale data leaks on politics, journalism, and discourse
++The impact of data leaks on modern politics and journalism

 If you’d like to have me speak to your class/conference/workshop/pizza party, drop me a line.
 I’d love to hear from you.